Hyun Ahn turned pro in 2002 and played mostly on the 'Dream Tour',

 not played in about two years, she carded a top ten finish.
 She

-decided to get back into golf seriously, and intends to play a full
+decided to get back into golf seriously, and played a full schedule

 her marriage hit some rough spots; the low point came when police

 were called to end a physical altercation at their house.
-There
+Ahn divorced